 Fines and Surcharges

-A New Jersey drunk driving conviction carries substantial punishment, including jail time, license restrictions, alcohol education classes, fines and surcharges.
+A New Jersey drunk driving conviction carries substantial punishment, including possible jail time, license restrictions, alcohol education classes, fines and surcharges.
 The fines, fees, and assessments levied after a New Jersey DWI conviction, total thousands of dollars.
 Because the repercussions of a driving under the influence conviction are so severe, it's important to aggressively fight the charges against you.
 A New Jersey DWI lawyer experienced in drunk driving defense will aggressively fight a NJ DWI / DUI charge with the goal of minimizing or even eliminating negative consequences.

 The fine amount faced by a driver convicted of a DWI / DUI in New Jersey depends on the number of prior convictions the driver has accrued, and in some cases, on the motorist's blood alcohol content (BAC).First Offense

 On a first-time driving while intoxicated charge, New Jersey makes a distinction based on the driver's BAC.
 A first offender with a BAC of .08 percent to .10 percent faces a fine of $250 to $400.

-For a first offender with a BAC of .10 percent or greater, the driver faces a fine of $300 to $500, plus the fees and surcharges listed above.
+For a first offender with a BAC of .10 percent or greater, the driver faces a fine of $300 to $500.

-In addition, all drivers convicted of DUI / DWI in New Jersey may be required to pay for the cost of alcohol counseling and the installation of an ignition interlock device.
+In addition, all drivers convicted of DUI / DWI in New Jersey will be responsible for paying the cost of alcohol counseling classes and the installation of an ignition interlock device.
 There is an indigency provision for drivers who cannot pay for an ignition interlock device.Second Offense

-A second-offense New Jersey DWI conviction is punishable by a fine of $500 to $1,000, plus the fees and surcharges listed above.Third or Greater Offense
+A second offense New Jersey DWI conviction is punishable by a fine of $500 to $1,000, plus the fees and surcharges listed above.Third or Greater Offense